JF6/azure-kusto-python/azure-kusto-logging/README.rst

 Azure kusto logging is a handler which bufferize traces then write them in Kusto.

-Logging is done through the standard python mechanism with the exception of formatters, which makes little sense in a context where the traces will be queried on the attribute values.
+Logging is done through the standard python `logging module <https://docs.python.org/3/library/logging.html>`_. with the exception of formatters, which makes little sense in a context where the traces will be queried on the attribute values.

+Initialization is done the usual way, with a connection string KustoConnectionStringBuilder

 .. code-block:: python